ipesoft/rep/README.rst

 Installation
 ============

-Besides a web server, you'll need Python (>=3), Django (>=3), a relational database compatible with Django, and the Django modules django-tiny-mce (3.0.1) and django treebeard.
+Besides a web server, you'll need Python (>=3), Django (>=3), a relational database compatible with Django, the Python module reportlab and the Django modules django-tiny-mce (3.0.1) and django treebeard (4.3.1).
 This application was developed with Apache 2.4, PostgreSQL 10.15, Python 3.6 and Django 3.1.1.
 After installing the basic software, create a new database, copy rep/settings.py.ref to rep/settings.py and edit the configuration.
 If you want to learn more about Django settings you can look at: https://docs.djangoproject.com/en/3.1/topics/settings/

 In particular, you need to pay attention to the following parts: